BROKENNESS REDEEMED

 When my head was permanently wrenched to the right by the unyielding spasming of many neck muscles, my eyes were re-cast.
 What was peripheral vision, has become my central vision.
 Only a twisted body can know it and navigate the world by it.

-And my chickadee.
+And the chickadee.
 At the end of May, as I was filling a chickadee feeder, talking as I worked, as was my custom, a chickadee landed on a branch just a few inches from me.
 He looked at me, his head as cocked to the side as the dystonia had tilted mine.
 I slowly raised my hand, asking in a soft voice, “Would you like a seed?”

 In a moment he flitted into my palm.
 I liked the soft pinch of his feet and he seemed to like sinking into the flesh of my hand.
 We looked at one another with the same long quizzical gaze.
 A few seconds later, he lit from my hand to the tree.
 We were companions now.
 I knew he would stand in my palm again.
 He came because I held my hand out to the birds from January to almost June.
 In my old life, I would never have had the patience to wait and be still.